 Getting around Chiapas – Palenque, Bonampak, Yaxchilan

-I call this second part of the travel “the exotic route” because from here on we are leaving the main tourist areas.
-Except of Edzna, our first destination, most sites were founded during the pre-classic area of the ancient Maya civilization.
-The age of the buildings that you will see on this tour, is more than 2000 years.
+On the second part of the trip we are leaving the main tourist areas.
+The area becomes more “exotic” from here on.
+Most sites were founded during the preclassic area of the ancient Maya civilization.
+Many of the Maya monuments that you will see on this tour can easily be older than 2000 years.

 From Merida it’s just a hop to Campeche.
 The public buses of the big overland lines do this distance in less then 3 hours.

 Campeche is the biggest town at the west coast of the Yucatán peninsula.
 It has the status of an UNESCO world heritage and is famous for it’s colorful houses, the colonial style of the city, the sea food and the pirates, that conquered this city during the 16th century.